Shakird/ppc/solution.md

 <!-- Future Updates-->
 ### Future Updates

-1. Ability to reset value
+1. **Ability to reset value**
    Due to the configuration of the current key, there isn't a way to reset the value of the hit counter via the api.
    However if we were to reset it we'd just have to send a request stating 'https://api.countapi.xyz/set/purplecow.tech/1cc732e-b55a-4404-ad3f-0f99c02fe44e?value=0'.

-2. Making sure the right permissions are present before resetting value.
+2. **Make sure the right permissions are present before resetting value.**
    To further add onto this project; the ability to authenticate the user before allowing them to rest the counter value would be a good next step.
 However while a nice idea this would most likely be something that is out of scope for the developers attempting this within the given time frame.

 3. A fun thing to add would be page events that happened when the hit counter got to a certain amount.
 For example, confetti for the 100th, 1000th,10000th, etc visits.

 4. Lastly I would use tailwind to spruce up the UI.
+Add some headers or even expand into creating a dashboard to display multiple counters.

 <!-- Code to add-->
 ### Code to add